An Atomic Secret

 "I can't imagine President Truman giving in to that."

-"Nor can I. But I know an old police detective who once told me that we have no idea what really goes on in the homes of married couples we think we've known intimately for twenty years.
+"Nor can I. But I know an old police detective who once told me that we have no idea what really goes on in the homes of married couples we think we've known intimately for many years.
 In the same way, we don't really know the men at the top.
 They didn't get to the top by accident, and there are layers of their personalities well beyond our ken.
 So it behooves us to give all possible support to what is, after all, the administration position."

 Jones inwardly began to feel that they might not be subversive after all.
 If faking things to foil LeMay simply had the object of supporting the president's policy, that was hardly treasonous.